mesielepush/NewPhaserTest/README.md

 ## Play instructions.

 Except for the last battle that uses the mouse, every other part is played with the classic 'W,A,S,D' pc keys.
-After the initial display, you have to solve two main rooms to get to the boos batlle, no spoilers so no tips.
+After the initial display, you have to solve two main rooms to get to the boss batlle, no spoilers so no tips.

 ## Installation